Hosting and bandwidth provided by MacAce.net.

 Thankfully, the China-only iPhone 5 (CDMA China/UIM/WAPI) has a distinct A1442 model number.

-EMC numbers and even the serial number are not externally listed.
-Consequently, if the iPhone will boot, the most convenient way to conclusively identify a specific A1428 or A1429 iPhone 5 model is with the order number -- which Apple refers to as the "Model" within the iOS -- or the last four characters of its serial number listed in software.
+EMC Numbers and even the Serial Number are not externally listed.
+Consequently, if the iPhone will boot, the most convenient way to conclusively identify a specific A1428 or A1429 iPhone 5 model is with the Order Number -- which Apple refers to as the "Model" within the iOS -- or its Serial Number listed in software.

-To find this information, click the "Settings" icon on the homescreen and select General > About and then scroll down until "Model" or "Serial Number is visible.
-If the A1428 or A1429 iPhone 5 will not boot, you will have to refer to the serial number listed within the Nano SIM carrier.
+To find this information, click the "Settings" icon on the homescreen and select General > About and then scroll until "Model" or "Serial Number" is visible.
+If the A1428 or A1429 iPhone 5 will not boot, you will have to connect it to a computer and view its serial number within iTunes (the Serial Number is not printed within the Nano SIM card tray on the iPhone 5 like it is on earlier models).

-Once you have located the "Model" or the last four characters of the device serial number, EveryiPhone.com's Ultimate iLookup feature -- as well as the EveryMac app for the iPhone -- can identify it precisely.
+Once you have located the "Model" or the device serial number, EveryiPhone.com's Ultimate iLookup feature can identify it precisely.

 Network Connectivity & Carrier Support Differences